bixb922/umidiparser/README.md

 and event.note, event.channel, and event.velocity have the corresponding
 values.
 But for a program change event, event.velocity will not be available.

-Attributes that are not allowed generate an AttributeError on access.
+Attributes that are not available throw an AttributeError on access.

-## Properties for MIDI channel events
+## MIDI channel events specific properties

 * NOTE_OFF (midi event status byte=0x80 to 0x8f)
     - channel (int)
     - note (int)